Recover deleted data from Android devices, SD cards and broken Android devices.

 IMEI stands for "International Mobile Equipment Identity".
 It’s a 14 to 16 digits long number and it’s unique for every iPhone and it’s the identification of your device.
 The IMEI is much like a Social Security Number, but for phones.
 An iPhone can’t be used with a different SIM card unless you make a visit to the Apple Store or where ever the iPhone was purchased from.
 The IMEI thus also serves a security purpose.

-Blacklisted IMEI is basically the same thing as Bad ESN but for devices that work on GSM and UMTS networks, like AT&T or T-Mobile.
+Blacklisted IMEI is basically the same thing as Bad ESN but for devices that work on CDMA networks, like Verizon or Sprint.
 In short, the main reason that a device has a Blacklisted IMEI is so that you as the owner or someone else cannot activate the device on any carrier, not even the original one, thus avoiding selling or stealing the phone.

 In order to check if an iPhone is blacklisted, you need to first retrieve your IMEI or ESN number to check if it’s blacklisted.

-dr.fone has a super-slick and efficient online tool wherein you can verify whether your iPhone has a blacklisted IMEI.
-The tool is simple.
-You just need to enter the IMEI or ESN, enter your details, and you’ll soon receive all the information you need!
+- There is an online tool wherein you can verify this.
+This is a highly recommended source to check the status of your phone because it’s quick, reliable, and offers no fuss.
+You just go to the page, enter the IMEI or ESN, enter your contact details, and you’ll soon receive all the information you need!.

-Smartphones have a whole lot of functionality besides being able to place calls.
-You can install a bunch of different video games in it, you can use it to surf the internet, watch videos on YouTube, download music and videos to it.
-You can even install apps like Skype and use Skype call as an alternative to phone calling.
+Smart phones have a whole lot of functionality besides being able to place calls.
+You can install a bunch of different video games in it, you can use it to surf the internet, watch videos over YouTube, download music and videos to it.
+You could even use it as an iPod.
+The possibilities are really endless.
+You can even install apps like Skype and use Skype call as an alternative to phone call.

 Depending on your carrier, you can see if they entertain requests to remove your IMEI from the blacklist.

-After you unlock your iPhone you can sell it to foreigners at a lowered rate.
-A lot of foreigners including tourists and students come to America every day.
-The fact that the IMEIs of iPhones are only blacklisted locally works in your favor.
-Once they carry the iPhones back to their home countries even iPhones with a bad ESN should work.
+After your unlock your iPhone you can sell it to foreigners at a lowered rate.
+You can find out how to unlock in the next steps.
+But why would foreigners buy a blacklisted phone, you might ask?
+That’s because they won’t be on US soil long, and the IMEI is only blacklisted locally.
 So foreigners and tourists might be persuaded to buy your iPhone if you throw in a big enough discount.

-You can always put your blacklisted iPhone on Ebay, which has a presence in a lot of countries.
 As mentioned earlier, you can unlock the phone with the blacklisted IMEI.
 However, since it’s only blacklisted locally, you can sell it internationally where it would still have value.
-Again, please don’t fail to mention that the phone is blacklisted, but unlocked.
-This is just to prevent any dispute in the near future.

 This is an ideal option for those who don’t mind changing carriers.
-You can flash a phone to another carrier, as long as they accept it, and pretty soon you’ll have a functional phone!
-In some cases, however, you might land with a 3G connection instead of a 4G.
+You can flash phone to another carrier, as long as they accept it, and pretty soon you’ll have a functional phone!
+However, in some cases you might land with a 3G connection instead of a 4G.